vserova/book/pages/ch_cgi.md

 To debug a "plain" CGI, first create a FastCGI-capable version of it, then debug that.
 To create a FastCGI-capable version of a "plain" CGI:

-1
-Change the makefile to build `fmyapp.fcgi` instead of `myapp.cgi` and to link with `xfcgi.lib` instead of `xcgi.lib`. ***Note:*** the application must use the C++ Toolkit's CGI framework (as in the above [example](#ch-cgi.html)).
+1. Change the makefile to build `fmyapp.fcgi` instead of `myapp.cgi` and to link with `xfcgi.lib` instead of `xcgi.lib`. ***Note:*** the application must use the C++ Toolkit's CGI framework (as in the above [example](#ch-cgi.html)).

-2
-Rebuild.
+2. Rebuild.

-3
-Install the [proxy script](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/sample/app/cgi/fcgi_sample.cgi?view=log) on the web server in place of, or in addition to, the existing CGI.
+3. Install the [proxy script](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/sample/app/cgi/fcgi_sample.cgi?view=log) on the web server in place of, or in addition to, the existing CGI.

-4
-[Configure the connection](#ch-cgi.Connecting-the-FCGI-proxy-to-the) between the proxy and the application.
+4. [Configure the connection](#ch-cgi.Connecting-the-FCGI-proxy-to-the) between the proxy and the application.

 To debug a FastCGI-capable application:

-1
-If desired, move the application to a development host for more flexibility in debugging:
+1. If desired, move the application to a development host for more flexibility in debugging:

-a
-Copy the FCGI application and the files it uses (e.g. `fmyapp.fcgi`, `fmyapp.ini,` and `myapp.html`) to the desired host.
+    -   Copy the FCGI application and the files it uses (e.g. `fmyapp.fcgi`, `fmyapp.ini,` and `myapp.html`) to the desired host.

-b
-[Configure the connection](#ch-cgi.Connecting-the-FCGI-proxy-to-the) between the proxy and the application.
+    -   [Configure the connection](#ch-cgi.Connecting-the-FCGI-proxy-to-the) between the proxy and the application.

-2
-Start `fmyapp.fcgi` under the debugger (or a memory checker or other tool), set a breakpoint on ***ProcessRequest()***, and issue a "run" command.
+2. Start `fmyapp.fcgi` under the debugger (or a memory checker or other tool), set a breakpoint on ***ProcessRequest()***, and issue a "run" command.
 The program will remain in the running state while listening for a request from the proxy script.

-3
-From your web browser (or using `GET`/`POST` command-line utilities), submit a web request to the proxy, `fmyapp.cgi`.
+3. From your web browser (or using `GET`/`POST` command-line utilities), submit a web request to the proxy, `fmyapp.cgi`.
 The request will be tunneled to `fmyapp.fcgi` and the debugger will stop at the breakpoint.

-4
-Debug the processing of the request.
+4. Debug the processing of the request.

-5
-Issue another "run" command to the debugger to complete processing of the current request, send the response back to the proxy, and begin waiting for the next request (or exit if the configured number of iterations has been reached).
+5. Issue another "run" command to the debugger to complete processing of the current request, send the response back to the proxy, and begin waiting for the next request (or exit if the configured number of iterations has been reached).